KSanthanesh/Yoga-Mindfulness/README.md

 - Features Testing

   All the features tabs are Responding properly as per design.
+- Contact Form Testing
+  In the contact form was tested to makesure all the relevant information are filled before submitting.

   # Deployment
   These are the steps for deployment of my Yoga Mindfulness project using github.